Deggory/prouduct-test/rk3588/ai/deployment.md

 ↓
 deployment.md

-Deployment is the final stage.
+Deployment is the final gate.

 ---

-### 2. Deployment Philosophy
+## 2. Deployment Philosophy

 Deployment is not: